Mark Few

-Mark Norman Few (born December 27, 1962) is an American college basketball coach who has been the head coach at Gonzaga University since 1999.
+Mark Norman Few (born December 27, 1962) is an American college basketball coach who has been the head coach at Gonzaga University since 1999 and was inducted into the Naismith Memorial Basketball Hall of Fame in 2026.

 He has served on Gonzaga's coaching staff since 1989, and has led the Bulldogs from mid-major obscurity to consistent NCAA tournament contenders.
-During his tenure as head coach, Few has led the Bulldogs to the NCAA Tournament every season (except 2019–20, when the team had secured an automatic bid but the tournament was canceled), a stretch that has garnered the Bulldogs recognition as a major basketball power despite playing in a mid-major conference.
-In his 26 seasons as head coach, his teams have won at least a share of 22 West Coast Conference regular season titles and 20 WCC tournament titles, and have participated in the National Championship game twice (2017 and 2021).
+During his tenure as head coach, Few has led the Bulldogs to the NCAA Tournament every season (including the cancelled 2020 tournament, when Gonzaga had secured an automatic bid), a stretch that has garnered the Bulldogs recognition as a major basketball power despite playing in a mid-major conference.
+In his 27 seasons as head coach, Gonzaga has reached the National Championship game twice (2017 and 2021), while winning 21 West Coast Conference tournament titles and at least a share of 23 WCC regular-season titles.

-Biography

 Early life and education

-Few was born in Creswell, Oregon, and was a star point guard at Creswell High School, graduating in 1981.
-He originally attended Linfield College, hoping to play basketball and baseball, but he was troubled by the after-effects of a dislocated shoulder he suffered while playing football as a senior at Creswell.
-He then transferred to the University of Oregon, hoping to play baseball there, but the Ducks had dropped their varsity baseball program by the time he arrived in Eugene.
+Few was born in Creswell, Oregon and was a star point guard at Creswell High School, graduating in 1981.
+He originally attended Linfield College, hoping to play basketball and baseball but he was troubled by the after-effects of a dislocated shoulder he suffered while playing football as a senior at Creswell.
+He then transferred to the University of Oregon, hoping to play baseball there but the Ducks had dropped their varsity baseball program by the time he arrived in Eugene.
 He graduated from Oregon with a BS in physical education in 1987.

 Coaching career

-Assistant coach
+Early career

 Few entered the coaching profession even before receiving his degree, serving as an unpaid part-time assistant at his alma mater of Creswell High School starting in 1983, and advancing to a paid position from 1986 to 1988.
 During this time, he also worked at Oregon's summer basketball camps.
+He then worked as an assistant at Sheldon High School in Eugene for one season.

+Gonzaga

+Assistant coach

-After a season as an assistant at another Oregon school, Sheldon High School in Eugene, he moved to Spokane, Washington, joining the Gonzaga staff as a graduate assistant in 1989 under Dan Fitzgerald.
+In 1989, Few moved to Spokane, Washington, joining the Gonzaga staff as a graduate assistant under Dan Fitzgerald.
 He had some familiarity with the program, as he had befriended Dan Monson, then a Gonzaga assistant and later the head coach, during his time working the Oregon basketball camps.
 In 1990, he was promoted to a full-time assistant.
 As an assistant, Few helped lead Gonzaga to its first four postseason appearances—the 1994, 1996, and 1998 National Invitation Tournaments and the 1995 NCAA tournament.

 In April 1999, Monson, who had just finished his second year as Gonzaga head coach, promoted Few to associate head coach.
 This was immediately following the season in which Gonzaga became the nation's basketball darlings, making a run through the NCAA tournament, defeating Minnesota, Stanford, and Florida, to advance to the Elite Eight.
 In the West Regional finals Gonzaga lost to eventual national champions UConn by five points.
 When Monson left in late July to take the open head coaching job at Minnesota, Few, who had been designated as Monson's successor, was promoted to head coach.